Jump to Sections:

 TEXTILES, FABRICS, CLOTHING

-Option 3: Used t-shirts are accepted by Marine Layer on Magazine Street.
+Accepted by Marine Layer on Magazine Street.
 They also accept Mardi Gras krewe costumes for collection to give to Epiphany Throws to be upcycled into Mardi Gras throws.

-Option 8: Donations.
 For usable/ wearable items with life left in them consider the following options BEFORE donating to a thrift store:

 - Host a clothing swap with friends